Trump proposing billions in spending cuts to Congress

-WASHINGTON (AP) - The Trump administration is finalizing a multibillion-dollar roster of proposed spending cuts but is leaving this year's $1.3 trillion catchall spending bill alone.
+WASHINGTON (AP) - The Trump administration is unveiling a multibillion-dollar roster of proposed spending cuts but is leaving this year's $1.3 trillion catchall spending bill alone.

-The White House said it is sending the so-called rescissions package to lawmakers Tuesday, with Capitol Hill GOP aides saying about $7 billion would come from unused funding from the Children's Health Insurance Program.
+The White House said it is sending the so-called rescissions package to lawmakers Tuesday.
+Two administration officials, who required anonymity because they weren't authorized to speak publicly on the matter, said the package proposes killing $15 billion in unused funds.
+One official said about $7 billion would come from the Children's Health Insurance Program, which provides health care to kids from low-income families, though the cuts aren't likely to have a practical impact.

-Pressure from party conservatives to increase cuts from about $11 billion to more than $15 billion contributed to a delay from Monday's original release date.
+Pressure from party conservatives to increase cuts from a tentative $11 billion proposal contributed to a delay from Monday's original release date.

 The administration is trying to use its authority to prod Congress to "rescind" spending approved years ago, but even if the package is approved it would only have a tiny impact on the government's budget deficit, which is on track to total more than $800 billion this year.
 Some of the cuts wouldn't affect the deficit at all since budget scorekeepers don't think the rescinded money would have been spent anyway.